INRA/NMRProcFlow/README.md

 ### Funded by:

-* INRA UMR 1332 BFP, Bordeaux Metabolomics Facility
+* INRAE UMR 1332 BFP, Bordeaux Metabolomics Facility
 * the ANR-11-INBS-0010 grant (MetaboHUB)

 ### License

-Copyright (C) 2016-2018  Daniel Jacob - INRA
+Copyright (C) 2016-2021  Daniel Jacob - INRAE

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by